banzaicloud/pipeline-cp-launcher/README.md

 # Pipeline control plane launcher on AWS

-This is an AWS Cloudformation template in order to provision a Pipeline control plane.
+On AWS we use a Cloudformation template in order to provision a Pipeline control plane.

 The control plane image (AMI) is currently published to one region, `eu-west-1` aka Ireland.
 When launching the control plane please pass the following *ImageId* `ami-c070c0b9`.